material-components/material-components-web/docs/migrating-from-mdl.md

 Styling in MDL is achieved with a collection of CSS classes that get applied to the DOM.
 Internally, MDL is built with Sass, but there was no effort in exposing the Sass mixins and functions to developers.

-In MDC-Web, components can expose both CSS and Sass interfaces to their styles.
+In MDC Web, components can expose both CSS and Sass interfaces to their styles.
 This is particularly true for foundational components, such as `@material/elevation` or `@material/theme`.

 ### Using CSS classes